 What is the Assassin’s Creed Valhalla release date?

-This was revealed on an official Assassin’s Creed Italian Instagram post, which has subsequently been deleted.
+The Valhalla release date was initially revealed as the 17th of November on an official Assassin’s Creed Italian Instagram post, which has subsequently been deleted.

 Where can you get Assassin’s Creed Valhalla on PC?

 Assassin’s Creed Valhalla is coming to Windows PC exclusively on both the Epic Games Store and the Ubisoft Store.
 There’s no mention of an Assassin’s Creed Valhalla Steam release there, so it looks like PC players will have to head to Uplay or the Epic Games Store for this one.